ayush-gh0sh/Basic-Bot-Structure/README.md

 🔥 Why This Is Good

 - ✅ Beginner friendly
-- ✅ Clean GitHub look
+- ✅ Clean GitHub structure
 - ✅ Easy to extend
 - ✅ No loader errors
-- ✅ UI properly separated
+- ✅ Proper UI separation

 ---